top of page

 Here's Nottingham central station, taken from its website.

-I liked what I saw of the central city area.
-This area tends to be defined by Old Market Square, one of the largest surviving town squares in the UK.
 There are some lovely historic buildings, and everything seems to fit together well.
-There’s a laid-back vibe that you don’t get in some of the busier cities.
+There’s a laid-back vibe to the city.
 The central railway station, the town hall, and the Nottingham Trent University are all within easy walking distance of one another within the city centre area.
 This was actually my second visit to Nottingham, having first been to the city in 1996 during my first ever international trip.
-We’d only gone to Sherwood Forest, though.
+We’d only whizzed through and spent a bit of time at Sherwood Forest, though.

-The conference
+The conferencešŸŽ“

 I remember the conference being super-friendly, where I reconnected with delegates I’d met in Helsinki the previous year, and in Manchester in 2011.
 My friend, MM, whom I’d met at the Manchester conference, was also presenting, and it was nice to know another delegate as I’m often the only person from Australia in attendance.
-I also remember the £2 hot chocolates I bought from a little stall that had been set up for the conference just inside the main building.
+I also remember the Ā£2 hot chocolates I bought from a little stall that had been set up for the conference just inside the main building.
 There was a nice conference dinner one evening on campus and a reception at City Hall where we were welcomed by the Lord Mayor.

-The other highlight was the walk down to the Robin Hood statue as part of one of the lunchtime activities.
+The other highlight during the conference was the walk down to the Robin Hood statue as part of one of the lunchtime activities.
 Super touristy, I know, but I just had to do it!
 The statue is not all that big, but it was a fun sidebar to the day to wander around exterior of the castle.

 I also caught up with my friend, HB, whom I’d met the previous year at the Helsinki conference.
 HB wasn’t attending the conference, but she caught the train over from Leeds where she lived for an evening dinner get together at the Bar + Block Steakhouse next to my hotel.
 We had a blast catching up.